fabiandarga/vue-gallery-slider/README.md

 The indicator component has no other styling (only the page items are styles).

 Changes in the selectedPage or pages prop should rerender immediately.

+## Usage
+To allow scrolling inside the content area you need to append the `.vgs-scrollable` class to the HTML element which should allow scrolling

 ## Development
 #### Start the development server